 The policy change expands the list of exceptions to the application requirement.
 Specifically, convictions or program entries for offenses involving insufficient funds checks of aggregate moderate value, small dollar simple theft, false identification, simple drug possession, and isolated minor offenses committed by covered persons as young adults will not require an application.

-Since the Board’s initial proposal in July, the Federal Deposit Insurance Corporation issued a notice of proposed rulemaking (opens new window) that also aims to expand employment opportunities in the banking system for those with a history of minor, non-violent offenses.
+Since the Board’s initial proposal in July, the Federal Deposit Insurance Corporation issued a notice of proposed rulemaking (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) that also aims to expand employment opportunities in the banking system for those with a history of minor, non-violent offenses.